EECS150/fpga_labs_fa22/lab1/spec/spec.md

 `xc7z020clg400-1` is the part ID of our FPGA.
 How should we interpret it?
 `xc7z020` is the part number which identifies a specific device from a Xilinx FPGA family (in this case, it belongs to a Zynq family from the 7-series).
-`clg400` is the package number which defines how many package IO pins.
+`clg400` is the package number which defines the number of package IO pins.
 `-1` is the speed grade.

 Our FPGA is an Artix-7 Programmable Logic fabric which is a low-end 7-series Xilinx FPGA family (the mid-end and high-end of the 7-series are Kintex-7 and Virtex-7 families, respectively).